hm-lang/core/proposals/README.md

 ```
 doSomething(X?: int): int
+    # TODO: X * 3 should maybe not require ?! to do exactly what's expected below:
     Y := X?! * 3    # Y is Null or X*3 if X is not Null.
     return Y?!      # only returns if Y is not Null
     #/ do some other stuff /#